Firearm Reciprocity Agreements

 In 1995, the Pennsylvania General Assembly gave the Attorney General the authority to enter into reciprocity agreements with other states.

-The Commonwealth of Pennsylvania currently has formal written reciprocity agreements with eighteen states that recognize a valid license to carry firearms issued by Pennsylvania.
+The Commonwealth of Pennsylvania currently has formal written reciprocity agreements with 19 states that recognize a valid license to carry firearms issued by Pennsylvania.
 Conversely, Pennsylvania recognizes valid firearm carry licenses/permits from those states.
 In addition to the 19 formal agreements, other forms of reciprocity are applicable.

 Categories of Firearms Reciprocity